 5. Wedding expenses

 For some couples, it might make sense to take out a home equity loan or HELOC to cover wedding expenses.
-According to The Knot’s Real Weddings study, the average cost of a wedding in 2020 was $19,000, down from the pre-pandemic figure of $28,000 in 2019.
+According to The Knot’s Real Weddings study, the average cost of a wedding in 2021 was $28,000, up from $19,000 in 2020.
 This doesn’t even include the average cost of the honeymoon.

 To pay for this special life event, some couples turn to wedding loans, or personal loans used for weddings.
 However, the interest rates on these loans are typically higher than interest rates for home equity loans and HELOCs because they are unsecured — not tied to an asset.